11 More Machine Learning

 Audio data is a type of time series data that is also the focus for many modeling applications.
 Think of the sound of someone speaking or music playing, as it changes over time.
 Such data is often represented as a waveform, which is a plot of the amplitude of the sound wave over time.

 The goal of modeling audio data may include speech recognition, language translation, music generation, and more.
-Like spatial data, audio data is typically stored in specific formats and can be quite large.
+Like spatial data, audio data is typically stored in specific formats and can be quite large by default.
 Also like spatial data, the specific type of data and research question may allow for a tabular format.
-In that case the modeling approaches used are similar to those for other time series data.
+In that case, the modeling approaches used are similar to those for other time series data.

 Deep learning methods have proven very effective for analyzing audio data, and can even create songs people actually like, even recently helping the Beatles to release one more song.
 Nowadays, you can generate an entire song in any genre you want, just by typing a text prompt!